-If an exceptional event happened to Fidelity the Trustees would generally be able to claim compensation from the Financial Services Compensation Scheme (FSCS).
+If an exceptional event happened to Fidelity, the Trustees would generally be able to claim compensation from the Financial Services Compensation Scheme (FSCS).
 If an exceptional event happened to one of the fund providers, Fidelity would pursue the fund provider or appointed receiver (the person responsible when a company becomes insolvent) for the full amount owed.
 However, the amount received back cannot be guaranteed.

 If an exceptional event happened to a fund provider you will not be able to claim compensation from the FSCS.
-The Trust is also required to hold financial reserves to provide further protection to members if the Fund had to be wound up.